SriLankan Airlines: Potential privatisation

 Following the economic crisis of 2022, the Sri Lankan government has been exploring approaches to privatising several state-owned companies including SriLankan Airlines.
 In 2023, the Sri Lankan government set up the 'State-Owned Enterprise Restructuring Unit' (SRU) under the Ministry of Finance to assist in the privatisation of state-owned companies such as SriLankan Airlines.

-An entity linked to AirAsia is among six entities accepted by Sri Lanka's State-Owned Enterprises Restructuring Unit (SRU) to bid for SriLankan Airlines.
-The government, which owns 99.52% of the airline, is selling a majority stake.
-The other entities include FitsAir, Dharshaan Elite Investment Holding Ltd., Sherisha Technologies Ltd., Hayleys PLC, and Treasure Republic Guardians Ltd.

-AirAsia Consulting Sdn.
-Bhd., the consulting arm of AirAsia, is the only one with ties to a major airline.
-FitsAir is a Sri Lankan low-cost carrier, while Hayleys PLC is an established conglomerate.

-The SRU will evaluate the RfQs based on specific guidelines, and participation doesn't guarantee bidding rights.
-The government will take on LKR100 billion rupees (US$332.6 million) of SriLankan Airlines' debt, while a US$175 million international bond remains the airline's responsibility.
-The government may also receive proceeds from an arbitration case against Airbus.

-The NPP-led current government has abandoned plans for privatisation as of September 2024.
+The NPP-led current government abandoned the plans for privatisation in September 2024.